jcris74/stats-220-project1/README.md

 **This repository contains Josh Crisostomo's Project 1 for stats 220**

+This repository contains index.html and report.html for Stats 220 Project 1

 *A little bit about the author*

 - His name is Josh